- Co-founder of the International Solidarity Movement (ISM) with Adam Shapiro (her husband), Ghassan Andoni, and George Rishmawi

 - Frequently lectures and recruits in the United States at fundraisers and at anti-Semitic, anti-Israel conclaves

-Born in 1976 to Arab Christian parents in Detroit, Huwaida Arraf earned degrees in Arabic, Hebrew, Judaic Studies, and political science at the University of Michigan.
-She subsequently worked at the Arab American Institute in Washington, DC, and obtained a JD from the American University Washington College of Law, where she co-chaired the campus chapter of Students for Justice in Palestine.
+Born in 1976 to Arab Christian parents in Detroit, Huwaida Arraf earned degrees in Arabic, Hebrew, Judaic Studies, and political science at the University of Michigan in 1998.
+She subsequently worked at the Arab American Institute in Washington, DC, and in 2007 she obtained a JD from the American University Washington College of Law, where she co-chaired the campus chapter of Students for Justice in Palestine.

 In the spring of 2000, Arraf served as program coordinator for a Jerusalem-based youth center affiliated with Seeds of Peace (SoP), a nonprofit organization promoting “dialogue and interactions between young people in regions of conflict”—in this case, the Palestinians and Israelis.
 There, Arraf met the youth center’s director, Adam Shapiro, whom she would marry in 2002.

-In 2001, Arraf and Shapiro collaborated with Ghassan Andoni, George Rishmawi, and Neta Golan in co-founding the International Solidarity Movement (ISM)—“to help draw attention,” said Arraf, “to the human rights abuses suffered by Palestinians as a result of Israel’s occupation.”
-By Arraf’s telling, “The Palestinian Intifada, the ‘uprising for freedom,’ has got to be an international struggle … for freedom [and] basic human dignity and human rights.”
+In the spring of 2001, Arraf and Shapiro collaborated with Ghassan Andoni, George Rishmawi, and Neta Golan in co-founding the International Solidarity Movement (ISM), a pro-Hamas activist organization.ISM’s goal, said Arraf, was “to help draw attention to the human rights abuses suffered by Palestinians as a result of Israel’s occupation.”

 Arraf counseled her fellow ISM activists to use the lexicon of “nonviolence” when discussing the organization’s intentions in public.
 For example, ISM training materials—in language approved by Arraf—said: “Instead of HUMAN SHIELDS, we refer to ourselves as INTERNATIONAL PEACE ACTIVISTS or PEACE ACTIVISTS/WORKERS.… When TERRORISM is mentioned, emphasize STATE TERRORISM.
 Instead of APARTHEID, say ISRAELI APARTHEID….
 Instead of OCCUPATION say MILITARY OCCUPATION….
 When possible say ETHNIC CLEANSING.”
 (Emphasis in original)

-In the spring of 2002, Arraf and Shapiro sided with the Palestinians when Israel launched a military operation in response to a Palestinian terrorist’s massacre of 30 Israelis at a Passover seder in the city of Netanya—an atrocity that was part and parcel of the violent Second Intifada that had been waged relentlessly since September 2000.
-While the Israeli military surrounded Yasser Arafat‘s Ramallah compound and trapped the PLO leader inside, Arraf and Shapiro entered the compound to stand in solidarity with him.
+In the spring of 2002, Shapiro and Arraf sided with the Palestinians when Israel launched Operation Defensive Shield, a military response to a Palestinian terrorist’s massacre of 30 Israelis at a Passover seder in the city of Netanya—an atrocity that was part and parcel of the violent Second Intifada that had been waged relentlessly against Israel since September 2000.
+While the Israeli military surrounded Yasser Arafat‘s Ramallah compound and trapped the PLO leader inside, Shapiro and Arraf entered the compound to stand in solidarity with him.

 In May 2002, Arraf was one of ten international activists who slipped past Israeli security forces and entered Bethlehem’s Church of the Nativity to bring supplies to Palestinian terrorists who were holding the clergy and staff as hostages inside.

-Arraf has stated, on record, that ISM works collaboratively with Hamas, Palestinian Islamic Jihad, and the Popular Front for the Liberation of Palestine (PFLP)—all designated as terrorist groups by the U.S. State Department.
+Arraf has stated, on record, that ISM works cooperates in various acts of “nonviolent resistance” with Hamas, Palestinian Islamic Jihad, and the Popular Front for the Liberation of Palestine (PFLP)—all designated as terrorist groups by the U.S. State Department.
 “We’re willing to work with anybody,” she said at an October 2004 national Palestine Solidarity conference at Duke University, “but we’re not willing to engage in military assistance.
 We’re not going to win that way, but Hamas are some of the key forms of organizers, the PFLP, anyone who wants to organize and help us in our struggle really is our friend and we’ll work with.”

 Since August 2011, Arraf has worked as an independent consultant in the areas of “international law, human rights, grassroots organizing, nonviolent resistance, public advocacy, [and] Palestine.”
 In 2012-13 she was a consultant and program advisor with the Al-Quds University School of Law’s Human Rights Clinic.
 And in 2013-14 she served as an appellate court attorney with the New York State Supreme Court.